auth0/docs/articles/architecture-scenarios/application/server-api.md

 In order to secure your endpoints you need to have your API configured in the Auth0 Dashboard.
 For information on how to do that refer to the [Configure the API](#configure-the-api) paragraph of this document.
 :::

 The first step towards securing our API endpoint is to get an access token as part of the Header and validate it.
-If it's not valid then we should return a `Missing or invalid token` error message to the calling process.
+If it's not valid then we should return an HTTP Status 401 (Unauthorized) to the calling process.

 ::: note
   See the implementation in [Node.js](/architecture-scenarios/application/server-api/api-implementation-nodejs#secure-the-api-endpoints)